datastax-demos/contributing/README.md

 * Use `$(command) &` to start a process that will run in the background.
-* Redirect the stdout and stderr to a file using `> output.log 2>&1` for easier debugging.
+* Redirect the stdout and stderr to a file using `> application.out 2>&1` for easier debugging.

 ```bash
 # keep this script running for docker